pgaijin66/bc/README.md

 ### Usage

 ```
+% bc help

 BetterCommit (bc) is a small utility which will help you make an habit of writing better commit messages.

 Usage: bc <subcommands>

 Available commands:
     add         Adds all the changes to staging area
-    commit      Adds and commits all the changes.
+    commit      Adds and commits all the changes
+    branch      Creates a new branch

 Example usage:

     bc add

 ```